Shuyib/teaching_data_collection/API/README.md

-# Application Programming Interface (API)
+# Application Programming Interface (API) - It's a set of rules and commands that software systems use to communicate with each other.
+A bridge between software systems 🌉
 This is a data collection project using an API.
 The project is collecting data from the [News API](https://newsapi.org/).
-The project is written in Python.
+You'll an API key from the News API.
+You can sign up for free.

 ## Installation